Mikecloud24/portfolio/user-management/readme.md

-# User management using Linus command, how to use this script
+# User management using Linux command, how to use this script

 # Comprehensive shell script for user management in Ubuntu.
 It allows you to create, delete, list, and manage users with proper checks.